For most entrepreneurs, the bookkeeping, the management, employment services and paying taxes in Romania

 What is the income tax rate in Romania?

 The Income tax is payable by Romanian legal entities and permanent establishments in amount of 16%.
 The same percent of the income tax is also applied to foreign legal entities that run their business in Romania.
+Interested in information about the taxes in Romania?
+Please talk to our specialists.

 What is the dividend tax rate in Romania?